 Pursuant to the Collier Agreement, Mr. Collier is entitled to receive an annual base salary of \$550,000, which will be reviewed at least annually and will be subject to increase (but not decrease) from time to time, as determined by our Board.
 In addition, pursuant to the Collier Agreement, Mr. Collier is eligible to receive an annual cash bonus, which is based on the achievement of individual and corporate performance objectives and other criteria as determined by our Board or a committee of our Board after consultation with Mr. Collier.
-Mr. Collier's initial target annual bonus is 65% of his annual base salary.
-For calendar year 2019, Mr. Collier was eligible to earn at least a pro-rated annual bonus based on the corporate performance goals previously established by our Board with respect to calendar year 2019.
+Mr. Collier's target annual bonus is 65% of his annual base salary.
 The exact amount of the bonus payable to Mr. Collier for any calendar year during his employment with the Subsidiary will be determined by our Board or a committee thereof, in its sole discretion, and may be less than or greater than his target annual bonus.
-Under the Collier Agreement, Mr. Collier was also entitled to receive a one-time sign-on bonus in the amount of \$100,000, payable in a cash lump sum within 30 days following his start date.
-If, prior to the one-year anniversary of his start date, Mr. Collier had terminated his employment other than for "Good Reason" (as such term is defined in the Collier Agreement) or death or disability, then Mr. Collier would have been required to repay the Subsidiary the total sum of the sign-on bonus paid to Mr. Collier pursuant to the Collier Agreement.
 Pursuant to the Collier Agreement, Mr. Collier is also entitled to participate in or receive benefits consistent with other senior executives under our or the Subsidiary's employee benefit plans as they may be adopted and amended from time to time, subject to the terms and conditions of those employee benefit plans.
-If Mr. Collier's employment is involuntarily terminated under certain circumstances, the Subsidiary would provide him with certain payments and benefits pursuant to the Collier Agreement, as described below under "Additional Narrative Disclosure - Termination and Change of Control Benefits."
+If Mr. Collier's employment is involuntarily terminated under certain circumstances, the Subsidiary would provide him with certain payments and benefits pursuant to the Collier Agreement, Agreement, as described below under "Additional Narrative Disclosure - Termination and Change of Control Benefits."